 Not implementing a clear call to action at the appropriate places can result in not converting many prospects.
 Overusing CTAs can also lead to annoying website visitors.
 So, it is crucial to avoid this one of the website design mistakes and add CTAs thoughtfully.

-Below you can see how Apple implemented a short and working call to action on their website.
+Below, you can see how Apple implemented a short and working calls to action on their website.

 4. Wall of text